pweingardt/KSPMissionController/README.md

 You can also watch this video to see me using the system and how it works as of .50 http://www.youtube.com/watch?v=gYeW4_NceSE

-###MCE Current Budget Window
+##MCE Current Budget Window

 This window list all your current budget information.
 From this window you can access how many missions you flown.
 How many kerbals you hired.
 How many vessels you made and launched.
 How much has been spent total on vessels.
 Etc.

-###MCE Research Window (Career Only)
+##MCE Research Window (Career Only)

 This is MCE research window if you’re in Sandbox mode this window is disabled!
 In career mode it is open for you to sink more Science into.
 MCE uses the same science points for its research as Kerbal Space Program uses for its science tree.

 ##Vessel Recycling:
 Researching this will allow you to recycle vessel when you recover them.
 You will get back certain percentage of the cost of the vessel back when you recover your vessels.
 Landing in water will lower the Percentage you get back..
 And landing on land will Get you the most back for Rockets.
 If you have a space plane landing on the runway will recover most of the vessel cost for you.

-##Efficient fuels:
+###Efficient fuels:
 This will lower the cost of fuels when building new vessels.

-##Construction 1:
+###Construction 1:
 This will lower the Materials cost of Building New Vessels.

-##Construction 2:
+###Construction 2:
 This is the 2nd Tier Cost Reducing of Materials for building new vessels.

-##MissionPayouts 1:
+###MissionPayouts 1:
 When this is researched you will be given higher mission payouts in both contracts and regular missions.

-##MissionPayouts 2:
+###MissionPayouts 2:
 This will give you another increase for mission payouts and contract payouts!

-###Hide MCE Window Tool Bar Button
+##Hide MCE Window Tool Bar Button

 This will hide all of MCE Windows.
 Not including the Actual tool bar.
 The tool bar has its own Hide Fuction.

-##Ship Construction Window:  This will give you a list of all the construction cost for your vessel.
+##Ship Construction Window:
+This will give you a list of all the construction cost for your vessel.
 MCE uses its own values to give KSP parts Values.
 And does not use the default KSP Cost.
 This was done to insure that even Mod parts will have values.

+##Revert Button:
-###Revert Button only available in flight use this instead of the KSP revert button.
+only available in flight use this instead of the KSP revert button.
 Since MCE has its own save file separate from KSP Persistence save file this button helps keep MCE and KSP in check with each other.
 If you use the KSP button you could mess up missions.
 For instance If you were doing a mission and it has 3 goals.
 You completed 2 goals.
 (MCE saves those goals along with vessel id) on the 3rd goal you crashed and burned.
 So you decide to revert with KSP.
 Well once you launch the new vessel it will have a new Ship ID.
 And since MCE keeps track of what vessel is doing current mission once you get to Goal 3 you won’t be able to complete it!
 Because the Ship ID has changed and no longer matches.

 To stop this from happening I added MCE revert button.
 This button reverts both MCE and KSP at the same time.
 Deleting any possible goals you might have completed for that mission and starting it over for you.
 Feel free to use the quick save as much as you want.
 This does not change the Vessel IDs at all.
 So have at it!